 The expert couplet is between the inter-county council Association ("Manche-Ille et Vilaine") and the French Corepoint Team (UBO-CEDEM and IFREMER).
 A key strength of the couplet is involvement of the researchers in an ICZM project that can be followed from the beginning (2005) until the end (2007).
 Additionally, regular contact (every 2 months) between the Corepoint team and the Association's agent's proved to be easy to maintain.
-However, considerable time and effort has been necessary to identify shared issues and to clarify how collaboration could be organised between both partners and it has proved to be used (short term) and the necessity of conceptual thinking on the research side.
+However, considerable time and effort has been necessary to identify shared issues and to clarify how collaboration could be organised between both partners and it has proved to be difficult to combine the expectations of the Association searching for tools ready to be used (short term) and the necessity of conceptual thinking on the research side.
 The short-term nature of the project has led to time pressures for both partners in the couplet.